huudlum/Scan-Dalous/README.md

+# Scandalous 📷

-**Scan‑Dalous** is built using **pure front-end technologies** with no frameworks or build tools, making it a clean and accessible example of a client-side web app.
+Scandalous is built using **pure front-end technologies** with no frameworks or build tools, making it a clean and accessible example of a client-side web app.
 Here's a breakdown of the skills demonstrated:

-### ✅ HTML5
+## ✅ HTML5

 * Structured a responsive single-page application using semantic HTML
 * Created user interface components: input field, buttons, image container, and footer
 * Implemented accessibility-friendly elements like `label` and descriptive placeholders

-### ✅ CSS3
+## ✅ CSS3

 * Designed a clean, modern interface with custom styling
 * Utilized: